 Its result is going to be one of the named gestures listed above.
 For example,

-this program will only make your device happy if it is face up:
+this program will display a happy emoticon if it’s face up:

 from microbit import * while True: gesture = accelerometer.current_gesture() if gesture == "face up": display.show(Image.HAPPY) else: display.show(Image.ANGRY)

 Within the scope of the loop the current gesture is